Cigna Bariatric Surgery Requirements

 - Documentation proving the patients has tried to lose weight in the last 12 months to no avail

-- An evaluation from a bariatric surgeon in the last six months who recommends surgery, a medical evaluation from primary care physician referring the patient to the surgeon, a nutritional evaluation from a registered dietician.
+- An evaluation from a bariatric surgeon in the last six months who recommends surgery, a medical assessment from primary care physician referring the patient to the surgeon, a nutritional assessment from a registered dietician.

 Bariatric Surgery Procedures Covered